 6 pm: R&R at Rivertown Lodge

 Check into Rivertown Lodge, a cozy, retro-chic 27-room hotel toward the top of Warren Street.
 Originally built as a movie theater in 1928, the building housed a motel for decades, but it wasn't until a few years ago that it got a makeover and became Rivertown Lodge.
-Now, guests arrive to a lobby that reflects the new Hudson, with thoughtfully selected furniture and lighting fixtures, and an adjacent bar and tavern with some of the best bites in town made with locally sourced ingredients.
+Now, guests arrive in a lobby that reflects the new Hudson, with thoughtfully selected furniture and lighting fixtures, and an adjacent bar and tavern with some of the best bites in town made with locally sourced ingredients.
 The rooms maintain a minimalist vibe, and guests can borrow Papillionaire vintage-style bikes for a spin around town.

 6:30 pm: Dinner at Wm.
 Farmer and Sons